ramonpzg/pycon-apac21-pipelines/README.md

 ### Date: July 13th from 2 to 6pm CDT

-## SciPy US 2021
+## PyCon APAC 2021

-Welcome to ___(D)Ask Me Anything About Data Analytics at Scale___, a SciPy US 2021 tutorial where we will be learning about how to conduct exploratory data analysis at scale, how to create dashboards with data that does not fit in memory, and how to do hypothesis testing.
+Welcome to **Pipelines 4 All - From Data Engineering to Machine Learning**, a SciPy US 2021 tutorial where we will be learning about how to conduct exploratory data analysis at scale, how to create dashboards with data that does not fit in memory, and how to do hypothesis testing.

-**Please download the data and notebooks and set up your environment before the tutorial, and please let me know through email or slack if you have any issues with anything.**
+**Please download the data and notebooks and set up your environment before the tutorial, and please let me know through email or slack if you have any issues with set up.**

 # Table of Contents